 With my lips mashed together, I retrieved my keys and stiffly climbed out of the truck.
 (63)

 We return to New Moon territory with Bella’s fixation on the age gap.
 She needs to be a vampire NOW.
 Edward stopped at 17, and she’s pushing 19.
-She’s been so quick to insist on vampirification to stop the aging process (oh, and for Edward) that Rosalie Cullen starts to worry Bella doesn’t understand the consequences.
+She’s been so quick to insist on vampirification to stop the aging process that Rosalie Cullen starts to worry Bella doesn’t understand the consequences.

 “Don’t you see, Bella?”
 Her voice was suddenly more passionate than before, even while she’d told her unhappy story.
 “You already have everything.
 You have a whole life ahead of you—everything I want.
 And you’re going to just throw it away.
 Can’t you see that I’d trade everything I have to be you?
 You have the choice that I didn’t have, and you’re choosing wrong!”
 (166)